openiomon/hds2graphite/README.md

 For other Linux distributions you can just clone the repository.
 Default installation folder is `/opt/hds2graphite`.
 The service operates with a user called "openiomon"

+For installation of Hitachi Command Control Interface (CCI) needed for non-realtime-performance-data copy the the CCI CPIO archive to `/opt/hds2graphite/cci/` and run `hds2graphite -preparecci`.

 ## Configuration
 1. Edit the `/opt/hds2graphite/conf/hds2graphite.conf`, settings you have to edit for a start: